 - Anticholinergic drugs to help control tremors

-- Carbidopa-levodopa, or an infusion of both drugs called Duopa, to help boost dopamine levels
+- Carbidopa-levodopa (Sinemet), or an infusion of both drugs called Duopa, to help boost dopamine levels

-- COMT inhibitors like entacapone (Comtan) or tolcapone (Tasmar), to help drugs that boost dopamine levels work better
+- COMT inhibitors like entacapone (Comtan), ongentys (Opicapone) or tolcapone (Tasmar), to help drugs that boost dopamine levels work better

 - Dopamine agonists: pramipexole (Mirapex, Mirapex ER), ropinirole (Requip, Requip XL), and rotigotine (Neupro) to mimic the way dopamine works in your brain.
 Your doctor might also give you a short-acting version for quick symptom relief called apomorphine (Apokyn).

-- MAO-B inhibitors: Selegiline (Eldepryl, Zelapar) and rasagiline (Azilect) to control dopamine levels
+- MAO-B inhibitors: rasagiline (Azilect), safinamide (Xadago), and selegiline (Eldepryl, Zelapar) to control dopamine levels